-Located 75 kilometres north of Carnarvon, all by bitumen road, this natural phenomenon is an awe-inspiring sight.
-Powerful ocean swells force water through sea caves and up out of narrow holes in the rocks, jets of water erupt into the air, sometimes up to a height of 20 metres, creating a spectacular sight.
+Located 75 kilometres north of Carnarvon, along sealed bitumen roads, this natural phenomenon is an awe-inspiring sight.
+Powerful ocean swells force water through sea caves and up out of narrow holes in the rocks, creating jets of water erupting into the air (sometimes up to 20 metres high!), creating a spectacular sight.

-Also, just one kilometre south of the blowholes is a calm coral-filled lagoon with fish and shells in abundance with a white sandy beach, this area is ideal for snorkelling and a great family picnic spot much favoured by locals.
-This is also a great camping area with an overnight fee to be paid to the site ranger.
+One kilometre south of the Blowholes is a calm coral-filled lagoon with fish and shells in abundance and a white sandy beach, ideal for snorkelling and a great family picnic spot much favoured by locals.
+You can prise oysters from nearby rocks, while crayfish can be caught amongst the reef.
+It is also a great camping area, with an overnight fee to be paid to the site ranger.